zacanger/colorepl/README.md

 ## Why?

 Other languages have nice REPLs!
-Clojure has Ultra, Python has ptpython, Haskell has HsColour, and so on.
+Clojure has Ultra, Python has bpython, Haskell has HsColour, and so on.
 Node's REPL is just a builtin module, which means it can easily be built on.
 And I like syntax highlighting, so I wanted this.
 As far as I know, the only real REPL (I'm not counting browser-based applications like